-There have been 65 reports of pericarditis/myocarditis.
-Thirty-one individuals were diagnosed with pericarditis alone, fourteen with myocarditis alone, and 20 with myopericarditis.
-Ages ranged from 14 to 95 with a median of 42.3 years, and 39 were male.
-Twenty-three had received Moderna vaccine, 37 had Pfizer vaccine, and five had AstraZeneca/COVISHIELD.
-Twenty-seven of these events occurred after a second dose (13 Pfizer and 14 Moderna).
+There have been 73 reports of pericarditis/myocarditis.
+Thirty-four individuals were diagnosed with pericarditis alone, sixteen with myocarditis alone, and 23 with myopericarditis.
+Ages ranged from 14 to 95 with a median of 41.6 years, and 46 were male.
+Twenty-five had received Moderna vaccine, 43 had Pfizer vaccine, and five had AstraZeneca/COVISHIELD.
+Thirty-four of these events occurred after a second dose (18 Pfizer and 16 Moderna).
 Some had alternate explanations including rheumatic diseases or a genetic syndrome associated with cardiac disorders.
-All fourteen of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Thirteen (out of 31) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Fourteen (out of 20) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.
-These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.
-5-7,12
+All sixteen of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Sixteen (out of 34) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.21 These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.^{5-7,12}